CenGuandong/DCC/README.md

 1.For caffe version of this project, please install HED(https://github.com/s9xie/hed) at first.

-2.Replace file 'vision_layers.hpp' and file 'loss_layers.hpp'.
+2.Replace file 'vision_layers.hpp' and file 'loss_layers.hpp' in '$CAFFE_ROOT/include/caffe/'

 3.Add these layers: BatchNorm Layer(not provided in this branch), jaccard_loss_layer.cpp and post_layer.cpp.